This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra. Please see my disclosure page for more details.

 This is not a research-backed, peer-reviewed, piece on how to get/stay healthy during the coming holiday season.
-If that’s what your looking for, please see Mel’s – our clinical research nurse – latest post (Healthy holiday tips).
+If that’s what you’re looking for, please see Mel’s – our clinical research nurse – post (Healthy holiday tips).
 There, she’ll help guide you to make smart choices in terms of portions, meals, and food items while still enjoying fellowship and family during the season.

-1) The best food day of the year is upon us.
+1) The best food day of the year is upon us

-2) We get to hang out with family, watch football, and play games.
+2) We get to hang out with family, watch football, and play games

-Get ahead of the calories.
+Get ahead of the calories on Thanksgiving Day

-You know the calorie surge is coming at some point, or probably at multiple points, on Thursday so here I’m challenging you to get out in front of that.
+You know the calorie surge is coming at some point, or probably at multiple points on Thursday so here I’m challenging you to get out in front of that.
 I’m challenging you to earn the right to ingest those additional carbs by working for them in advance.
 No more of this, “Tomorrow’s run will make up for this.”
 False.

 “But I have kids,” or, “I have to travel long distances,” or, “I have to get up at 6 am to start cooking…”

-I’m sorry i’m not sorry, but those of us getting ahead of the calories will not accept your excuses.
+I’m sorry – I’m not sorry, but those of us getting ahead of the calories will not accept your excuses.

 The year was 2012… – Or maybe it was 2010, I’m not 100% on this.
 Irrelevant – It was a Wednesday in November and all of my wife’s siblings (numbering 3, with some additional significant others) had finally made their respective trips back to mom and dad’s for the Thanksgiving holiday.
-My childlike anticipation of game nights, story time, and tomorrow’s feast was more than bubbled over as the night rolled closer to morning.
+My childlike anticipation of game nights, story time, and tomorrow’s feast more than bubbled over as the night rolled closer to morning.

 Losing weight was serious business for both of us and although much of what is said when we’re together is in jest, these commitments were not taken lightly.
-We both had our respective calorie-counting apps and could rattle off total calories for tablespoons of mustard, 6oz of chicken breast, and – yes – even slices of pie.
-(Zero calories in mustard, by the way).
+We both had our respective calorie-counting apps and could rattle off total calories for tablespoons of mustard, 6oz of chicken breast, and – yes – even slices of pie (zero calories in mustard, by the way).

 But this was Thanksgiving.
 Turkey, gravy, dessert, mashed potatoes… What were we going to do?
 Pass on the Thanksgiving meal?

-No. We weren’t going to do that.
+No. We weren’t going to do that

 “Something needs to be done about this,” I said.
 “We need to get ahead of these calories.”
 I made these comments knowing the feeling of working out hard during a morning and seeing the results on my calorie-counting app throughout the day.
 You could add a possible 1000 or 2000 calories to your goal, depending on the workout type and duration.
-That larger number gave you some breathing room for the day or week, and was simply a mental victory if nothing else.
+That larger number gave you some breathing room for the day or week and was simply a mental victory if nothing else.